 In this field of action, ınnOscı moderates a dialog platform for the different sectors, participates in discussions, and, as a think tank, conducts analyses and formulates recommendations for policy action.

 “The days of keeping our research results to ourselves are over.
 There is far more to gain from sharing data and letting others access and analyse that data.”

 “Today, just as 100 years ago, the following applies: industry and society can only flourish if they participate in scientific research and benefit from new methods, formats and results of research.
 This requires a dialogue between industry, science, civil society and politics more than ever.
 In the Stifterverband, we can jointly address and discuss fundamental questions about societal challenges, business developments and conducive framework conditions.
 This pooling of perspectives remains an important pillar of the Stifterverband’s future work.”

-Program Manager / Open Data Impact Award
+Programme Manager / Open Data Impact Award

 030 322 982 538Send mail

-Program Manager / Community & Open Innovation
+Programme Manager / Community & Open Innovation

 030 322982 323Send mail